mollyincali/salaries-and-standards/README.md

 ![title](images/histbytopbottom.png)

 - Lets look at just one more graph to really hit this idea home.
-The cumulative distribution function (CDF) of each test comparing the top and lower paying Districts.
+The cumulative distribution function (CDF) of each test comparing the top and bottom paying Districts.

 ![title](images/cdf.png)